zendesk/samson/plugins/kubernetes/README.md

 ### Changing templates via ENV

-For custom things that need to be different between environments/deploy-groups.
+For things that need to be different between environments/deploy-groups.

 Use an annotation to configure what will to be replaced:
 ```
-metadata.annotations.samson/set_via_env_json-metadata.labels.custom: SOME_ENV_VAR
-or for paths failing dns name validations:
-metadata.annotations.samson-set-via-env-json-metadata.labels.custom: SOME_ENV_VAR
+metadata.annotations.samson/set_via_env_json: |
+  metadata.labels.custom: FOO_ENV_VAR
+  metadata.labels.other: BAR_ENV_VAR
 ```

 Then configure an ENV var with that same name and a value that is valid JSON.

+ - To set string values as env vars, use quotes, i.e. `"foo"`
+ - To set values inside of arrays use numbers as index `spec.containers.0.name`

 ### Allow randomly not-ready pods during readiness check